jnichols35/AppSyncer/README.md

 - Provides a streamlined workflow for keeping applications up-to-date.

 ## Installation
-- Ensure you have Python installed on your system (Python Installation Guide).
+- Ensure you have Python installed on your system.
 - Clone this repository to your local machine using the following command:
 ```shell
 git clone https://github.com/jnichols35/AppSyncer.git